Flash STU: Fast Spectral Transform Units: Conclusion and future directions

 \section{Conclusion and future directions}

-This paper presented an experimental overview of the new theoretically-founded deep neural architecture of spectral transformers \cite{agarwal2023spectral} on three different modalities: synthetic data, robotics control sequences, and language modeling.
-We find that the STU is a viable alternative to other popular sequence models, notably the Transformer and various other state space models.
-Our experiments were coupled with highly optimized open source software available at \cite{flashSTU}.
-There are many exciting directions for the study and improvement of the STU, which we leave for future work.
+This paper presented a methodological extension and experimental evaluation of the theoretically-founded Spectral Transformers.
+We evaluate our hybrid Flash STU architecture on three modalities: synthetic data, robotics control, and language modeling.
+We notably found that the STU is a viable and competitive alternative to other popular sequence models such as the Transformer and various state space models.